spiral-project/daybed/docs/source/usage.rst

 You can use REST Console in Chrome to use your Persona credentials.

-If you are using the REMOTE_USER Authentication backend, you can add `` -H "REMOTE_USER: admin@example.com"`` to each curl request to get rid of the 403 error.
+I command line, you will have to use the BasicAuthAuthenticationPolicy backend, you can add `` -u admin@example.com:apikey`` to each curl request to get rid of the 403 error.

 Model management
 ----------------